oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

   a persistent volume claim - see [here](https://docs.microsoft.com/en-us/azure/aks/azure-files-volume).
 * Azure Load Balancers are supported when provisioned using a Kubernetes service of `type=LoadBalancer`.
-* Oracle databases running in Oracle Cloud Infrastructure are supported for Fusion Middleware Infrastructure MDS data stores only when the accessed through an OCI FastConnect.
+* Oracle databases running in Oracle Cloud Infrastructure are supported for Fusion Middleware Infrastructure MDS data stores only when accessed through an OCI FastConnect.
 * Windows Server containers are not currently supported, only Linux containers.

 ### Oracle Linux Cloud Native Environment